Update: MailPoet now offers Post Notifications! Check out our new video. Are we just as good as the choices below? You be the judge.

 - Some of its emails are in simple text and not HTML.
 There’s an extended version that does take care of that.

-- You can’t send to hundreds or thousands because there’s no queue to send in batches.
-There’s is a paying solution though.
+- You can’t send to hundreds or thousands of subscribers, as there’s no queue to send in batches.

 - You’re forced to send emails through your host.
 There’s a hack to send via SMTP, but it’s not ideal.

 JetPack’s Email Subscription to Post and Comments